Penguins Mug For Camera, Take A Pretty Great 'Selfie'

 A federal judge said no, as NPR's Camila Domonoske reported, and argued that there is "no indication" animals are included in the Copyright Act.

-Last September, the People for the Ethical Treatment of Animals said they settled with the photographer in a lawsuit they filed on behalf of the picture-loving macaque.
+Last September, the People for the Ethical Treatment of Animals said it settled with the photographer in a lawsuit it filed on behalf of the picture-loving macaque.
 Both sides asked a federal appeals court to throw out the case.

 Part of the settlement stipulated that the photographer, David Slater, must donate 25 percent of future revenues to groups that protect this species in Indonesia.